 How do you become a pathologist?

-Dr. Bhusnurmath says it’s particularly important for students interested in pathology to start getting involved early in their education.
-SGU, for example, provides opportunities for students to participate in a pathology observership to become familiar with interesting specimens and cases in the pathology department’s diagnostic lab during their first two years.
-Another option is offered as well:
+Dr. Bhusnurmath notes that it’s particularly important for students interested in pathology to start getting involved early in their education.
+SGU, for example, provides opportunities for students to participate in a pathology observership—a chance to become more familiar with interesting specimens and cases in the pathology department’s diagnostic lab during their first two years.

-“During their fourth year of medical school, they can opt for a one-month elective back in Grenada,” Dr. Bhusnurmath explains.
+There are also other ways students can hone their pathology expertise.
+“During their fourth year of medical school, students can opt for a one-month elective back in Grenada,” Dr. Bhusnurmath explains.
 “They’ll see a lot of pathology slides, write about them, and also get involved in teaching pathology to students in small groups.”

-That elective rotation can really expose you to cases you wouldn’t otherwise see.
-Continued involvement in the field can also improve your chances of securing a postgraduate training position at a four-year pathology program, which have become very competitive.
+This kind of continued involvement in the pathology field while in medical school can improve your chances of securing a postgraduate training position at a four-year pathology program, which have become very competitive.

 Picture yourself as a pathologist